dasdasd443/react-app/README.md

 Click on Store to go to the products page and then refresh, refresh on clicking the links.

+Use of state is on the products page.

 Home for the index page.

 Routing is still not fully functional